rifatkhan-main/Projects/README.md

-# Projects
-Madden NFL 24 Player Ratings Analysis
+# Madden NFL 24 Player Ratings Analysis

 This project provides a detailed analysis of player ratings in Madden NFL 24 using data science techniques.
 The analysis covers data preprocessing, exploration, and insights visualization.